Irene ʻĪʻī Brown Holloway: Personal life and legacy

 Irene ʻĪʻī married twice.
 In 1886, at age 17, she married Charles Augustus Brown, a white American businessman from Massachusetts.
 They had three children together.
-She divorced Charles A. Brown in 1898, and married Carl Sheldon Holloway in 1901; he died in 1915.
+She divorced Brown in 1898, and married Carl Sheldon Holloway in 1901; he died in 1915.
 In widowhood she lived in Waimea.
 She died in Honolulu in 1922, aged 52 years, after a short illness.
 In her will, she left funds which still support the Lunalilo Home.

 Her sons were George (1887–1946) and Francis (1892–1976), who was awarded the Croix de Guerre in World War I, and became a golf professional and developer of the Keawaiki Bay residential complex.
 Politician Kenneth Francis Brown was her grandson.
 A section of Mililani Mauka on Oahu is named after Irene Īʻī Brown Holloway.